-If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can be an expensive investment.
+If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can sometimes be an expensive investment.
 Some models can be as much as a secondhand family car.
-This is why Hearing Direct set out to provide affordable hearing aids direct to the customer.
+Not at Hearing Direct.
+Our founding principal was to provide affordable hearing aids direct to the customer.
 There are various other ways to make it more affordable:

 Some people think that their health insurance policy includes costs for a hearing aid.
 However, very few insurance companies offer cover for hearing aids and you should check whether your expenses would be covered completely or at all.

 Nevertheless, there are some more recent alternatives, namely in the form of home delivery.
 Fortunately, many online retailers offer a great variety of hearing aid models at reasonable prices.
 You can choose and buy your hearing aid online and have it delivered to your door, often with free delivery.
 Prices of hearing aids offered online are considerably lower than those in most high street shops.
 At Hearing Direct you can find some of the cheapest, high-quality digital hearing aids on the market.
 A very affordable alternative to the high street.

 In addition, a number of other hearing devices at hearingdirect.com are free from VAT.
 They are zero-rated products and you can recognise them by the special seal they have.
 If you are eligible to claim relief from VAT, i.e. you have a chronic medical condition or you are disabled, you only need to fill in the VAT Relief Form and send it to us after your purchase.
 After we receive the form, we will refund you the VAT in full, which currently amounts to 20%.
 In case you are unsure about the products that are zero-rated you can call 0800 032 1301.